Ciela-Institute/caustics/paper.md

 Finally, comparing any of the lines with "caustics batched gpu" we see the real power of batched operations.
-Communication betweeen a CPU and GPU is slow, so condensing many calculations into a single command means that `caustics` is capable of fully exploiting a GPU (here we use a NVIDIA V100 GPU).
-In the direct sampling the GPU never "saturates" meaning that it runs equally fast for any number of samples.
+Communication betweeen a CPU and GPU is slow, so condensing many calculations into a single command means that `caustics` is capable of fully exploiting a GPU.
+In the midpoint sampling the GPU never "saturates" meaning that it runs equally fast for any number of samples.
 In the realistic scneario we hit the limit of the GPU memory and so had to break up the operations beyond 100 samples, which is when the GPU performance begins to slow down.
 Either way, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains or sampling many lensing realizations (e.g. for training machine learning models).

 # User experience